incogn-ito/moodvie/README.md

 # Moodvie

 ## Description:
 Moodvie is a choose-your-own-adventure meets personalized movie generator game.
 When you don’t know what to watch next, Moodvie can help you find your new or old favorite flick.
 I love watching movies, so I was excited to find a way to incorporate some of my favorite characters into this project in a creative way.
 I was inspired by the book, 'Film Club' written by David Gilmour, a memoir about the 3 years he let his teenage son drop out of school if he watched 3 movies a week.
-My goal was to create a fun, interactive game that could help people, non-cinephiles and cinephiles alike, get back to some classic movies or simply find a starting point for some great films to watch first.
+My goal was to create a fun, interactive game that could help people, non-cinephiles and cinephiles alike, get back to some classic movies or simply find a starting point for some great films to begin watching.

 ## How to Play:
 1. Click "ready/start"